redis/redis-doc/topics/sentinel.md

 configured, in the hope that they'll receive the command and replicate with the new master eventually.

+**Sentinel Rule #16** A failover is considered complete if for a leader or observer if:
+* One slave was promoted to master (and the Sentinel can detect that this actually happened via INFO output), and all the additional slaves are all configured to replicate with the new slave (again, the sentinel needs to sense it using the INFO output).
+* There is already a correctly promoted slave, but the configured `failover-timeout` time has already elapsed without any progress in the reconfiguration of the additional slaves.
+In this case a leader sends a best effort `SLAVEOF` command is sent to all the not yet configured slaves.
+In both the two above conditions the promoted slave **must be reachable** (not in SDOWN state), otherwise a failover is never considered to be complete.

 Leader failing during failover
 ---